ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-1. Optionally navigate to the [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) and find the shared instance.
+1. Optionally, navigate to the [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) and find the shared instance.
 Click on it and verify the following:
    - The instance has no incoming connectivity from the public internet (check the Security Groups)
    - Locate the private IP address

-1. Optionally navigate to the [resource list](https://{DomainName}/resources) and find the **{{site.data.keyword.dns_short}}**, click on it and find the DNS record with the name **shared**.
+1. Optionally, navigate to the [resource list](https://{DomainName}/resources) and find the **{{site.data.keyword.dns_short}}**, click on it and find the DNS record with the name **shared**.
 Notice the Value is the private IP address of the instance.

 ## Create a publicly facing microservice for an application (Application1 Team)
 {: #vpc-tg-dns-iam-application1}